VCHS-R-D/Ronin-SC-Gimbal-Controller/README.md

 # GIMBAL_PROJECT
-Using Ronin SC s bus signals produced by a raspberry pi, digital inverter, and an arduino microcontroller to control the DJI gimbal
+Controling the Ronin SC directly through a raspberry pi (in progress), an arduino microcontroller (done), and the roboquest UI deployed on the raspberry pi (done)
 # Setup
 1. Download library from source: https://github.com/boldstelvis/BMC_SBUS
 2. Extract the subdirectory "BMC_SBUS", not the whole repo, into the Arduino/libraries folder